-Faculty are expected to produce high quality intellectual contributions that are consistent with the mission, expected outcomes, and strategies of the Rohrer College of Business and Rowan University as well as impact the theory, practice, and/or teaching of business and management.
+Faculty are expected to produce high quality intellectual contributions that are consistent with the mission, expected outcomes, and strategies of Rowan University and the Rohrer College of Business as well as impact on the theory, practice, and/or teaching of business and management.
 Impact is defined as the difference made or innovations fostered by the scholarly activities.
-Further: